 normally when the assessmentthis is next examined, or at an earlier date as agreed with the followingCourse yearDirector.
 If a candidate fails the dissertation, they may resubmit the dissertation one further time on the next occasion when this is examined.
 Candidates who fail any of the core papers or the option paper at the first attempt cannot normally be awarded more than 50 at resubmission.
 Second attempts at dissertations will not be capped unless provided for under General Regulations.

-7. Candidates may also be required to attend an oral examination for any assessment.
+7. Candidates may also be required to attend an oral examination

 - Classroom-based assessment